Covid Update September 2021

 - Continue our clear and consistent approach as set out in the Behaviour Policy and its Covid-19 Addendum

-- Communicate regularly between home and school through notices, newsletters, Tapestry, email and the school website.
+- Communicate regularly between home and school through notices, text, Tapestry, email and the school website.

 We ask that to help your child at school, you do the following:

 - If your child, or anyone in your household, shows symptoms of COVID-19 (high temperature, new continuous cough or loss or change of taste or smell), you will not send them to school.
-You will self-isolate for 14 days as a family.
-You will get them tested and you will let the school know the results as soon as possible via telephone.
+You will all get a PCR test and let the school know the results as soon as possible via telephone.
+You will self-isolate as a family whilst you wait for the results.

 - If your child shows symptoms of COVID-19 at school, you will collect them from school immediately.

-- When dropping off and picking up, you will strictly adhere to the school timings for my child.
+- When dropping off and picking up, you will strictly adhere to the school timings for your child.

 - Only one adult will attend Nursery with your child and you will only bring siblings if necessary.